adionditsak/blacklist-check-unix-linux-utility/README.md

 Works on UNIX/Linux systems with Bash.

-Lists grabbed from http://multirbl.valli.org/ with all DNSBLs.
+Blacklists grabbed from http://multirbl.valli.org/ (all DNSBLs).

 ###Installation